BehaviorTree/btcpp_website/versioned_docs/version-3.8/learn-the-basics/BT_basics.md

 - A signal called "__tick__" is sent to the root of the tree and propagates through the tree until it reaches a leaf node.

-- Any TreeNode that receives a __tick__ signal executes it's callback.
+- Any TreeNode that receives a __tick__ signal executes its callback.
   This callback must return either

     - **SUCCESS**
     - **FAILURE**
     - **RUNNING**

-- RUNNING means that a action is needs more time to return a valid result.
+- RUNNING means that the action needs more time to return a valid result.

 - If a TreeNode has one or more children, it is its